 If I'm using Data-in replication, do I need to perform any action?

 If you're using Data-in replication to connect to Azure Database for MySQL, there are two things to consider:

 If the data-replication is from a virtual machine (on-prem or Azure virtual machine) to Azure Database for MySQL, you need to check if SSL is being used to create the replica.
 Run SHOW SLAVE STATUS and check the following setting.

 Master_SSL_Allowed : Yes Master_SSL_CA_File : ~\azure_mysqlservice.pem Master_SSL_CA_Path : Master_SSL_Cert : ~\azure_mysqlclient_cert.pem Master_SSL_Cipher : Master_SSL_Key : ~\azure_mysqlclient_key.pem

-If the data-replication is between two Azure Database for MySQL, then you'll need to reset the replica by executing CALL mysql.az_replication_change_master and provide the new dual root certificate as last parameter master_ssl_ca
+If the data-replication is between two Azure Database for MySQL servers, then you'll need to reset the replica by executing CALL mysql.az_replication_change_master and provide the new dual root certificate as the last parameter master_ssl_ca.

-12. Do we have server-side query to verify if SSL is being used?
+Is there a server-side query to determine whether SSL is being used?

 To verify if you're using SSL connection to connect to the server refer SSL verification.

 Is there an action needed if I already have the DigiCertGlobalRootG2 in my certificate file?